Lawyers Urge Uniformity in Courts’ Pandemic Response

 Technology seems to be the key to getting courts safely back on track.

-Presiding Judge Tara Desautels said it has worked well for Alameda County Superior Court, whose tiny courtrooms cannot accommodate six-feet of required physical distancing.
+Presiding Judge Tara Desautels said it has worked well for Alameda County Superior Court, whose tiny courtrooms cannot accommodate 6 feet of required physical distancing.

 “We pivoted at a shockingly rapid rate.
 By and large we have received overwhelmingly positive feedback from all who interact with our courts,” she said.
 “Users like remote appearances because they are more convenient.
 They don’t have to necessarily take time off work or find child care.
 There’s no need to travel through traffic and fight parking difficulties to make it into a courtroom.”